“Intimate and exclusive: just a few secluded suites in a private beach retreat, in unspoilt southern Nicoya Peninsula”

 The open-sky bathrooms are huge and gloriously open to the elements, but thankfully completely private.
 The showers are good and hot, and the design is contemporary.
 Natural, organic and biodegradable toiletries are provided by a local company and are deliciously aromatic.
 Driftwood hangers on a rope form the wardrobe.

-Since our visit they have also made a simple Guestroom available, it’s smaller than the casitas and lacks a private deck area, but fittings remain high quality and it is the only room with air-conditioning.
+There's also a simple Guestroom available on request; it’s smaller than the casitas and lacks a private deck area, but fittings remain high quality and it is the only room with air-conditioning.

 Bathrobes, safe boxes and well-stocked complimentary minibars are provided; there are fresh flowers, too.
 Daybeds in 4 of the casitas can be made up as extra beds for families, but note that none of the bedrooms can be converted to twins.
 There are no televisions or phones to disturb the atmosphere of seclusion and silence, but WiFi is available throughout the resort.